 7) Locals Will Resent You

-They will talk shit behind your back when they think you can't understand them.
+They will talk venom behind your back when they think you can’t understand them.
 They will take any opportunity to cut you down, overcharge you or extract resources from you.
 OK, ok not all of them, but many of them.
 Particularly the men.
-It's because they will be jealous of you.
+It’s because they will be jealous of you.
 And for good reason.
-You'll probably be making more money than them and - if you're young, fit and decent looking - you'll have much better dating options than them.
+You’ll probably be making more money than them and – if you’re young, fit and decent looking – you’ll have much better dating options than them.

 I really can’t blame them for being butt-hurt over this.
 It must be pretty terrible to see a wealthier foreign guy swoop in and effortlessly seduce the local women.
 But it still doesn’t mean you deserve this kind of treatment.